 As per P.A.
-141 of 2007, the Academy provides students with the opportunity to develop EDPs in grade seven.
+141 of 2007, the Academy provides students with the opportunity to develop EDPs in grade seven and continued through high school until graduation.
 These EDPs include students' personal information, career goals, assessment results, educational/training goals, plans of action for high school and post-secondary and post-school options, in accordance with the requirements of the law.
 EDPs are reviewed by parents as appropriate.